samuelm/Zend-Framework-Skeleton/README.md

     `On *nix: echo 'frontend.zfs.local' >> /etc/hosts`
     `On *nix: echo 'backoffice.zfs.local' >> /etc/hosts`

-6. Duplicate the file application/config/environment.example.php and rename the copy to environment.php

-7. Import the db scheme located at /docs/sql/db.sql

-8. Create the storage directory for the ZF Tool

-    `zf --setup storage-directory`

-9. Setup the config file for ZF Tool

-     `zf --setup config-file`

-10. Modify the ~/.zf.ini file created and replace the content with the following

-    `basicloader.classes.0 = "Akrabat_Tool_DatabaseSchemaProvider"`

 That's it you can start now using the skeleton to build the next amazing app!